When it comes to customer support, the time it takes you to assist customers is critical.

 By offering customer callback as soon as all your lines are busy, you could get rid of the hold line all together, further cutting your contact centre costs.

-Moreover, as soon as a customer’s contact information gets stored in your system, you can re-target them with marketing campaigns.
+In addition, as soon as a customer’s contact information gets stored in your system, you can re-target them with marketing campaigns.
 This means that even if they don’t turn into a paying customer immediately, they could in the future.

 Letting your customers request a callback doesn’t just ensure the retention of warm inbound leads, it also generates more leads from your website.

 Big spikes in call volume can be stressful.
-How do you cope when you don’t have enough agents to deal with the amount of calls?
+So how do you cope when you don’t have enough customer advisors to cope with the amount of calls?

-With a bit of background on the customer, the agent can prepare for the call back and have one or multiple solutions ready to present to the customer.
+With a bit of background on the customer, the agent can prepare for the callback and have one or multiple solutions ready to present to the customer.

 The more information you ask for, the more your agents can prepare for the call and the quicker they can complete the interaction.

-If a customer sees your number on a webpage, then enters it into their phone to call you, there is no way of gathering any data on what has led them to make that call.
+If a customer sees your number on a webpage, then enters it into their phone to call you, there's no way of gathering any data on what has led them to make that call.

-This type of information is really useful for marketing and tracking the success of campaigns and communication activities.
-Call back software like the system offered by Talkative can be linked up to your Google Analytics account.
-When a customer clicks the call back option from any page on the website, this ‘event’ gets sent to your analytics, allowing you to see what page or PPC campaign the call back was requested from.
+With Talkative, your callbacks can be linked to your Google Analytics account.
+This means that, when a customer clicks the callback option from any page on your website, you can view this event in your analytics and see what page or PPC campaign the callback was requested from.